Karegohan-And-Kamehameha/privacyguide/README.md

-# privacyguide
+# Privacy Guide

-A guide to staying anonymous on the internet
+This is a guide to help people stay anonymous on the internet.
+New sections are going to be added to the guide over time.